Kenny Chapin

 His work has been featured in science news outlets like BBC, National Geographic, The Science Times, Earth Touch News, SciShow, Bad Science, and Science Moab.

-Represented by Headwater Literary
+Kenny is represented by Headwater Literary

 Press and Media